 What is the hardest part of the experience?

 The physical side effects.
 They’re difficult.
-People get nauseous, they get ataxia… for me I can always feel my heart beat and I also feel like something is going wrong.
+People get nauseous, they get ataxia (loss of mobility)… for me, I can always feel my heart beat and I also feel like something is going wrong.
 Some people feel like they’re dying.
 It’s not a pleasant experience.
 It’s not recreational and it’s difficult to see yourself in this very true light that maybe you’ve been ignoring for a long time.
 There’s no lying to yourself on ibogaine.
 It’s a wake up call.
-I’ve seen people come out of it not getting what they expected, or wanted, and being a little bit disappointed, but most of those people have changed their minds later.
+I’ve seen people come out of it not getting what they expected, or wanted, and being a little bit disappointed, but most of those people have changed their minds later down the line.
 The metabolite stays in their system for a long time, 3-9 months depending.
 People feel the effects for months afterwards.
 But no-one’s ever told me that they wished they hadn’t done it, I haven’t heard that yet!
 I think some people come out of it and they didn’t get what they wanted and they’re confused, but I think you have to give it time.
 You have to go through the motions.

 How do you deal with the newfound knowledge after taking ibogaine?